lenincompres/DOM.create/README.md

   }
 });
 ```
-You may provide the element where the structure should be created a following argument.
+You may provide the element where the structure should be created as a following argument.

 ```javascript
 DOM.create({